 We will begin with a week of classroom study and discussion on campus, preparing for the field portion of the seminar.
-We will then travel to the Columbia basin, spending approximately 10 days visiting a number of water and energy facilities across the watershed, e.g., solar, wind, and natural gas power plants; dams and reservoirs with their powerhouses, fish passage facilities, navigation locks, and flood-mitigation systems; an irrigation project; operation centers; and offices of regulatory agencies.
-We will meet with relevant policy experts and public officials, along with some of the stakeholders in the basin.
+We will then spend approximately ten days in the Columbia basin, visiting historical sites, Native American communities, and several water, energy, resource management facilities across the watershed, e.g., dams and reservoirs with their powerhouses, fish passage facilities, navigation locks, and flood-mitigation systems; a fish hatchery; an irrigation project; operation centers; and offices of regulatory agencies.
+We will meet with local residents and relevant policy experts and public officials, along with other stakeholders in the basin.

 Over the summer students will be responsible for assigned readings from several sources, including monographs, online materials, and recent news articles.
-During the trip, students will work in small groups to analyze and assess one aspect of the coupling between water and energy resources in the Northwest.
-The seminar will culminate in presentations on these analyses.
+During the trip, students will maintain a daily reflective journal, and participate in discussion and debate.

 Charles Louis Ducommun Professor in Humanities and Sciences and Senior Fellow at the Woods Institute for the Environment, at the Stanford Institute for Economic Policy Research and at the Precourt Institute for Energy